 Hugo Riboulet, the talented young winner of season 14 of Top Chef, has just opened his first restaurant in Paris, named Groot.
 If this name rings a bell, it's because it comes straight out of Guardians of the Galaxy, of course, but it's also a private joke for viewers who followed season 2023 of M6's culinary competition.

-The à la carte menu features 4 different pie recipes to tickle the taste buds and delight the palates.
+The à la carte menu features 4 different tourte recipes to tickle the taste buds and delight the palates.
 For example, you can discover Albane's signature tourte, unanimously acclaimed by four MOFs in a legendary Top Chef competition: a devilishly naughty vegetarian tourte (€16.90) with celery confit in citrus butter, assembled in millefeuilles, garnished with brown mushrooms, ceps, trumpets, smoked garlic cream and Granny Smith apple.

-Or Hugo's tourte Classique (€17.90), a true tribute to French cuisine, with its tender supreme of yellow Landes poultry, duxelles of brown mushrooms, porcini mushrooms and trumpets of death, stuffing of free-range pig and veal, and cabbage embeurré.
+Or Hugo's tourte Classique (€17.90), a tribute to French haute cuisine, with its tender supreme of yellow Landes poultry, duxelles of brown mushrooms, porcini mushrooms and trumpets of death, stuffing of free-range pig and veal, and cabbage embeurré.

-Another favorite is the Tourte Gourmande (€16.90), a terribly addictive and comforting dish for cold days, with smoked beef sausage from Maison Le Bourdonnec, potatoes, onion compote with yellow wine and Savoy raclette.
-Hugo et Albane also offer a vegetable onion juice (€1.50) in which to dip the pies, so you'll want to give it a try!
+Another favorite is the tourte Gourmande (16.90€), a terribly addictive and comforting dish for cold days, made with smoked beef sausage from Maison Le Bourdonnec, potatoes, onion compote with yellow wine and Savoy raclette cheese.
+Hugo et Albane also offer a vegetable onion juice (€1.50) in which to dip the pies, and we recommend you give it a try!

 This test was conducted as part of a professional invitation.
-If your experience differs from ours, please mention it in the comments.
+If your experience differs from ours, please let us know.

 Location